 There is no right or wrong answer on this as it depends on your marketing goals, but the most important thing is important to keep your posts consistent.
 Some social media experts will tell you to post every day, or twice a day, or at least 3 times a week.
-Our advice is to make sure align your posts to a plan, and stick to it.
+Our advice is to make sure to align your posts to a plan and stick to it.

 For example, you might only want to post articles about selling on Mondays and articles about buying on Fridays.
 You might want to share the profile of one of your team members on the first Monday of each month to give your agency a face behind the name.
 Posting listings is also something to plan – you might want to post new listings on a Tuesday and older/open listings on a Thursday.